0xSMT/0xSMT.github.io/_posts/2020-3-24-Designing_a_Neural_Network_in_Keras.md

 ### Takes a long time to train

 Reduce the number of layers and number of neurons in the layers!
 This is a tuning process, and there's no particular science to it (as with much of neural network design).
-Ttry reducing the layers slowly, and see how much performance degrades.
+Try reducing the layers slowly, and see how much performance degrades.
 In fact, start with as few neurons and layers as you think might work.
 When that fails (but quickly), slowly add more complexity: more layers, more neurons.
 Do this until an acceptable accuracy occurs.
 This method is preferable than starting with a complex network and trimming it.
 Otherwise, you would wait a long time training a network that might not work at all anyway.

 ### Otherwise...